 - 1 lemon, cut into wedges, for serving

-- 2. Heat 2 teaspoons oil in a large Dutch oven over medium-high heat until shimmering but not smoking.
+- Heat 2 teaspoons oil in a large Dutch oven over medium-high heat until shimmering but not smoking.
 Add the pepper strips and cook, stirring occasionally, until the skin begins to blister and turn spotty black, 3 to 4 minutes.
-Transfer the pepper to a small plate and set aside.
+Move the pepper to a small plate and set it aside.

-- 3. Add 1 teaspoon oil to the now-empty Dutch oven; heat the oil until shimmering but not smoking.
+- Add 1 teaspoon oil to the now-empty Dutch oven; heat the oil until shimmering but not smoking.
 Add the chicken pieces in a single layer; cook, without moving the pieces, until browned, about 3 minutes.
-Turn the pieces and brown on the second side, about 3 minutes longer; transfer the chicken to a medium bowl.
+Turn the pieces and brown on the second side, about 3 minutes longer; dump the chicken into a medium bowl.
 Reduce the heat to medium and add the chorizo to the pot; cook, stirring frequently, until deeply browned and the fat begins to render, 4 to 5 minutes.
-Transfer the chorizo to the bowl with the chicken and set aside.
+Add the chorizo to the bowl with the chicken and set aside.